Notes on the Geography of Poland: Krakow in More Detail

 A handy model of the hill.
 The open ground contains archaeological remains of still older fortifications.
-A casting like this doesn't come cheap and speaks of a national pride not to be underestimated and born of a country's rough history.
+A casting like this doesn't come cheap and speaks of a rough national history combined with commensurate national pride.

 The Cathedral in the flesh, so to speak.
 The third church on the site, it was built to house the relics of St. Stanislaw (Stanislaus), the first Polish saint and the patron saint of both Poland and Krakow.
 The tall spire, the Clock Tower, is late--from the 1700s.
 On the near side of the nave, the Silver Bell Tower is flanked by the Potocki, Vasa, and golden Zygmunt (Sigismund) chapels.
 Barely visible behind the nave, the Zygmunt Tower holds an 11-ton bell cast in 1520.
 The building on the left is the presbytery; on the right, palace kitchens.

 The doors to the cathedral carry the letter K (in a font treacherously easy to misread as a B).
 That would be K for Kazimierz (Casimir) III, who before dying in 1370 saw the cathedral completed and quite liked the medieval equivalent of a donor wall.

 The high altar was added about 1650, a couple of centuries after the building's completion.